versceana/verilog-contest/content/docs/2025/TeamSync/week2.md

 ---

-This week, two skeleton pages were made (splash and home) and a simple route was set up between them.
+This week, the basic frontend structure was made [TS-28], two skeleton pages were made (splash and home) [TS-29] and a simple route was set up between them.
 There weren’t many significant issues with the front end of the project, the only issue was dynamic page layouts.
-The design needs to be appended with new mobile layouts, dropdown menus and hover button styles in order to proceed.
+This issue will be fixed by the end of the week, after the design is updated with new mobile layouts, dropdown menus and hover button styles.
+Next week, the focus will be on SSO functionality via Microsoft Entra and integration with the backend.

 ## Backend